eduardocorrearaujo/lstm_transf_to_state/README.md

 This repo contains the models used to forecast the dengue cases in the 2024/2025.

 To use the codes in this repository is necessary to download all the `.csv` and `.csv.gz` files made available by the sprint organizers and saved it in the data folder.
+The other necessaty `.csv` files are already available in the `data` folder.
 ## Data preprocessing

 The functions related to preprocessing the data are saved in the `preprocess_data.py`.
 Between then, as the model's output, according to the sprint, should be weeks 41-40, there is a function to redefine this interval as 1-52.
 Therefore, this function (`transform_epiweek_label`) transforms a label from epidemiological week '201041' into week '201101'.
 The epiweeks `53` have been removed from the data.